LouisClazz/DockerfileClazz/README.md

 ### 🐍 2.
 Create Dockerfile for Django

-Now you could create a file named `Dockerfile` in the directory `./backend`.
+In this second part we'll be writing a new `Dockerfile`for a backend app in the `./backend` directory.
+The objective here is the same but with less help.

+#### 🐍 2.1 Writing the Dockerfile.

-Frontend app is a Django app, to build a Django app you will need to:
+As the backend app is a Django app, to build the image you need to :

 - Use a base image named `python:3`
 - Create a workspace directory named `/app`
 - Copy `requirements.txt`
-- Run `$ pip install -r requirements.txt` to install dependancies
+- Run `$ pip install -r requirements.txt` to install dependencies
 - Copy the whole content in brackend directory into the docker image
 - Add an environement variable named `PORT` with default value `9090`
 - Then execute the commande `sh -c "/app/manage.py runserver 0.0.0.0:$PORT"` to run the web server at startup, `sh -c` allow you to add environement variable in commande

->I created for you a file named `.dockerignore` who allow, like gitignore, to omit or no, copy of file or directory into an image.
-You should notice tha we have use a white-list system, allow only what you need.
+#### 🐍 2.2 Building the docker image.

-Now you could build the image with [docker build](https://docs.docker.com/engine/reference/commandline/build/) from the root of this project.
-You can use this option:
+Now that you wrote your dockerfile, you can build the image using [docker build](https://docs.docker.com/engine/reference/commandline/build/) from the root of this project.
+Here's a list of usefull options :

-- Named or tagged the image
+- Name or tag the image
 - Specify a Dockerfile
 - Specify the path of the build